QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

    -  a *deposit* is a balance in a checking or savings account that entitles the owner to ask the bank for immediate payment in cash

--  when the UK and France and the US were on either a gold or silver standard (before 1914, for example)
+*  When the UK and France and the US were on either a gold or silver standard (before 1914, for example)

    -  cash was a gold or silver coin